 BrandsEye started analysing the US Election process shortly after the company successfully called the outcome of the Brexit referendum.

-Despite much publicised recent advances in AI (artificial intelligence), understanding human sentiment accurately remains beyond the reach of machines.
-In particular, social media is rife with sarcasm, implied and hidden meanings, abbreviated phrases, swearing, innuendo and a host of other complications.
-Reading humour is certainly beyond the reach of an algorithm.
-As a result BrandsEye have adopted a crowdsourcing approach in which contributors around the world tackled microtasks of correctly assigning sentiment to the candidates (for or against) in return for micropayments - an approach which leads to accuracy levels in the upper nineties.
+Human evaluation is critical to accurately understanding social media conversation.
+Online chatter is rife with sarcasm, implied and hidden meanings, abbreviated phrases, slang, innuendo, humour and a host of other complications, understanding many of these intricacies is typically beyond the ability of an algorithm.
+As a result, BrandsEye used its crowdsourcing approach in which real people conducted the micro jobs of correctly assigning sentiment to the candidates (for or against) in return for micropayments.
+This approach achieves accuracy levels that outperform sentiment analyses that rely solely on AI.

-Once the sentiment had been correctly assigned in all 11 of the key battleground states, the methodology we adopted was logical and simple.
+Once the sentiment had been correctly assigned in all of the 11 battleground states, the methodology we adopted was simple.
 Advocacy for a candidate was counted from all unique authors supporting them or speaking against their opponent.
-Neutral conversation was excluded.
+The neutral posts were excluded.
 This advocacy was then divided by the total emotive (for or against) conversation to determine a percentage.
-In each of the key battleground states, if a candidate’s percentage was over 50%, BrandsEye saw them winning that state.
+In each of the key battleground states, if a candidate’s percentage was greater than 50%, BrandsEye predicted them winning that state.

-This simple methodology also gave greater weighting to the most recent conversations.
-If what people say determines how they will act, then it stands to reason that what they say most recently will reflect most closely how they will act in the moment.
-This is especially true if the comments are unsolicited and spontaneous as is the case in social media.
-So, BrandsEye collected and analysed data right up to, and including, the day before Election Day, and weighted the data according to its imminence to Election Day itself.
+The methodology also gave greater weighting to the most recent conversations - as sentiment shift throughout the campaign.
+If what people say determines how they will act, then it stands to reason that what they say most recently, unsolicited, on social media could reflect how they will act at that moment.
+Consequently, BrandsEye collected and analysed data right up to, and including, the day before Election Day, and weighted the data according to its imminence to Election Day itself.
 This was the final piece to the puzzle, and BrandsEye then called the outcome of the 11 battleground states that would determine the 45th US President.